iamfydel/alx-low_level_programming/0x09-static_libraries/README.md

-answers to c libraries questions:
+this is the answers to c static libraries